Why Christian Couples Search for Faith-Based Retreats

 - Tools to communicate better, rebuild trust, and reconnect emotionally

-- Secular therapy that dismisses or contradicts your beliefs
+- Secular therapy that dismisses or contradicts their beliefs

 - Group retreats that feel too public or uncomfortable